W.W. Thorne Stadium

 W.W.
 Thorne Stadium, an American football and soccer venue, is the home stadium of the Aldine Independent School District's (Aldine ISD) five varsity high school football teams - the Aldine Mustangs, Davis Falcons, Eisenhower Eagles, MacArthur Generals and Nimitz Cougars of District 18-6A, as well as for each schools' varsity boys and girls soccer teams.
+The stadium is also home to Texas Southern.
 Thorne Stadium is located in north Houston, Texas, on Aldine-Bender Road just south of Beltway 8, a short distance from George Bush Intercontinental Airport and Greenspoint Mall.
 It is part of the Aldine ISD Athletic Complex, which includes Thorne Stadium, the M.O.
 Campbell Center for basketball and volleyball, Elliott Lansford Field for baseball, and the Aldine ISD Softball Complex for softball.

 Thorne Stadium seats approximately 10,000 fans and has parking for 1,600 cars.
-The home stands are located on the west side, while the east side is the visitors’ side.
+The home stands are located on the west side, while the east side is the visitors' side.
 The playing field is at ground level while each set of stands is built into an artificial earthen embankment.
 Fans enter the stadium through four gates situated at the top of each corner of the facility.
 Concessions and restrooms are located adjacent to the entrances.

 Thorne Stadium's amenities include a FieldTurf artificial playing surface and a 36-foot by 19-foot Spectrum video scoreboard located in the north end of the stadium.
 There are also two air-conditioned dressing rooms, two training rooms, an officials’ dressing room and a conference room (all located in the adjoining M.O.
 Campbell Center arena in the south end of the stadium).
 Thorne Stadium's press box contains facilities for scoreboard/clock operation, TV/radio broadcasts, newspaper reporting, game filming and several coaches’ boxes.

-In addition to hosting Aldine ISD varsity football and soccer games, Thorne Stadium has often been used by other southeast Texas schools as a neutral playoff site.
+The stadium hosts Aldine ISD varsity football and soccer games, and has often been used by other southeast Texas schools as a neutral playoff site.
 The facility was also the home stadium for the Blue Chip Classic high school all-star football game.

-The St. Louis BattleHawks of the XFL will use the stadium for its preseason training camp from January 4-22, 2020.

-As of 2022, Thorne Stadium is currently undergoing a major renovation which will be expected to be completed by 2024.
+The St. Louis BattleHawks of the XFL will use the stadium for its preseason training camp from January 2020.
+As of 2022, Thorne Stadium is undergoing a major renovation which will be expected to be completed by 2024.